Edinburgh, Scotland

 If you are thinking about moving to Edinburgh, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "As of 2021, the average cost of a property in Edinburgh is approximately £300,000.
 However, prices can vary significantly depending on the area and type of property.
 For example, a one-bedroom flat in the city centre may cost around £200,000, while a larger family home in a more suburban area could cost upwards of £500,000.
-It's also worth noting that Edinburgh's property market has seen consistent growth in recent years, so these prices are likely to continue rising," wrote one member in Edinburgh.
+It's also worth noting that Edinburgh's property market has seen consistent growth in recent years, so these prices are likely to continue rising," said one expat in Edinburgh.

 How do I meet people in Edinburgh?